rust-lang/rfcs/text/0000-sized-hierarchy.md

 [summary]: #summary

-All of Rust's types are either *sized*, which implement the `Sized` trait and have a statically computable size during compilation, or *unsized*, which do not implement the `Sized` trait and are assumed to have a size which can be computed at runtime.
-However, this dichotomy misses two categories of type - types whose size is unknown during compilation but statically known at runtime, and types whose size can never be known.
+All of Rust's types are either *sized*, which implement the `Sized` trait and have a statically known size during compilation, or *unsized*, which do not implement the `Sized` trait and are assumed to have a size which can be computed at runtime.
+However, this dichotomy misses two categories of type - types whose size is unknown during compilation but is a runtime constant, and types whose size can never be known.
 Supporting the former is a prerequisite to stable scalable vector types and supporting the latter is a prerequisite to unblocking extern types.